m50d/forex/README.md

   and there would likely be less call for adding more dependencies, but for this test I wanted dependency management out of the way so that I could focus on the coding.
-  * I assumed that the "free tier" of 1forge meant the free trial of the starter tier, as that was the only free option I saw.
-  I made use of the first API on the page since it seemed like it might work, and the results seem good enough so I see no value in changing it (even though I've now seen a "simpler" API further down the page).
   * With error handling I tried to draw a distinction between known/expected errors (`InvalidRequest`) and unexpected exceptions (`SystemOrProgrammingError`).